A Virtualized BB84 QKD Simulator in Python Using Qiskit Aer for Education and Prototyping

 Author Biography

-Dr. Mert Büyükdede¨ is an assistant professor of computer engineering at the University of Istanbul Aydin (IAU).
-He received his BSc degree in Physics Education at Dokuz Eylul University and PhD degree in Physics education from Dokuz Eylul University.
-Currently, He is interested in the physics education, quantum physics, computer science, STEM education.
+Dr. Mert Büyükdede is an assistant professor in the Department of Computer Engineering at Istanbul Atlas University.
+He received his BSc degree in Physics Education and his PhD degree in Physics Education from Dokuz Eylul University.
+His current research interests include physics education, quantum physics, computer science, and STEM education.

 References